solita-juhakai/cljviz/README.md

 ## Usage

-Only input argument for cljviz is clj-file or directory.
+Only input argument for cljviz is clj-file or source directory.
 Cljviz output (stdout) is plantuml description.

 Change to download directory and run